MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationbaseobject-class.md

 ```
 virtual void GetAnimationVariableList(
     CList<CAnimationVariable*,
-    CAnimationVariable*>& lst) = 0;
+    CAnimationVariable*>& list) = 0;
 ```

 ### Parameters

-*lst*<br/>
+*list*<br/>
 A list that must be filled with animation variables contained in an animation object.

 ### Remarks

-This is a pure virtual method that must be overridden in a derived class.
+This pure virtual method must be overridden in a derived class.
 An animation object, depending on its type, contains one or more animation variables.
 For example, CAnimationPoint contains two variables, for X and Y coordinates respectively.
 The base class CAnimationBaseObject implements some generic methods, which act on a list of animation variables: ApplyTransitions, ClearTransitions, EnableValueChangedEvent, EnableIntegerValueChangedEvent.
 These methods call GetAnimationVariableList, which is filled in a derived class with actual animation variables contained in a particular animation object, then loop over the list and perform necessary actions.
-If you create a custom animation object, you must add to lst all animation variables contained in that object.
+If you create a custom animation object, you must add to *list* all animation variables contained in that object.

 ##  <a name="getautodestroytransitions"></a>  CAnimationBaseObject::GetAutodestroyTransitions